Modified Newtonian dynamics: Missing mass problem

-The first option leads to the dark matter hypothesis; the second option leads leads to alternative theories of gravitation like MOND.
+The first option leads to the dark matter hypothesis; the second option leads to alternative theories of gravitation like MOND.

 MOND was proposed in 1983 and has been significantly revised ever since.
 By 2004 Jacob Bekenstein produced a relativistically correct version TeVeS that adds two additional fields and three free parameters to general relativity.
 The ΛCDM incorporating dark matter and MOND incorporating alternative gravity have different arenas of success.
 At the large scale of cosmology, galaxy clusters and galaxy formation, ΛCDM has been very successful.
 MOND is able to describe galaxy scale astronomical observations but fails as a model for cosmology.